VariantSync/Vatras/README.md

 Once you have installed Docker, start the Docker daemon.
 **On Windows**, open the search bar using the 'Windows Key' and search for 'Docker' or 'Docker Desktop'.
-**On Linux**, the docker daemon typically runs automatically, so there is nothing to do; otherwise, run `sudo systemctl start docker`.
+**On Linux**, the docker daemon typically runs automatically, so there is nothing to do; otherwise, start Docker's service using your service manager (e.g., with `systemd`, execute `sudo systemctl start docker`).
 More detailed instructions on starting the deamon are given [here](https://docs.docker.com/config/daemon/start/) on the docker website.

 Afterwards, open a terminal and navigate to this repository's directory (the directory containing this README.md).